Malaysia - Getting to know Malacca (Melaka)

-Malacca, or Melaka as it is locally known is a delightfully historic port steeped in a rich tapestry of multicultural influences.
+Malacca, or Melaka as it is locally known, is a delightfully historic port wrapped in a rich tapestry of multicultural influences.
 These are reflected in its heritage architecture, diverse lifestyles and eclectic cuisine.

-Its strategic location on the Selat Melaka (Strait of Melaka) enabled it to become the greatest trading port in South-East Asia as early as the 15th Century when Chinese junks first moored off shore.
-It soon became one of Europe’s most sought after prizes and so, after centuries of different landlords, the city now boasts a cultural overlay like no other in Malaysia combining Chinese, Islamic, Hindu, Portuguese, Dutch and British influences.
+The port's strategic location on the Selat Melaka (Strait of Melaka) enabled it to become the greatest trading port in South-East Asia as early as the 15th century, when Chinese junks first moored off shore.
+It soon became one of Europe’s most sought after prizes and so, after centuries of different landlords, the city now boasts a cultural overlay like no other in Malaysia, combining Chinese, Islamic, Hindu, Portuguese, Dutch and British influences.

 - Visit the Cheng Hoon Teng Temple, the oldest Chinese temple in Malaysia

 - Drop in to the Dutch Stadhuys near the city’s Red Square - built in 1650, this distinctive red building is home to the History & Ethnography Museum